Downloads:

 Management Strategies

 Continue working with the City of Wichita Falls’ Lake Wichita Revitalization Committee with the goal of deepening the reservoir, increasing fisheries habitat, increasing fishing access, and adding amenities around and to the reservoir.
-Management activities will consist of supporting the committee’s efforts.
-A stocking request will be made for Blue Catfish to increase the population and to add predators to utilize an abundant prey base.
-Flathead Catfish will be collected and moved into the reservoir in addition to the Blue Catfish stocking request.
+Management activities will consist of supporting the committee’s efforts and surveying with trap nets in 2028 and gill nets in 2029.
+Flathead Catfish will be collected and moved into the reservoir.

 Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-221-M-2 Inland Fisheries Division Monitoring and Management Program